 Formal Level Step 1, as described below, shall be the only level at which faculty can file without Federation intervention.
 If the SVCFT finds the adjustment of a grievance at Step 1 is not consistent with the terms and conditions of this Agreement, the SVCFT may file the grievance at Step 2.
 Under no circumstances may an individual grievant take the grievance to arbitration: as provided below, arbitration is a step to be pursued at the sole discretion of the SVCFT.

 If the grievance cannot be adjusted informally, the grievant shall reduce the grievance to writing, stating the facts upon which it is based, the applicable provision(s) of this Agreement, and the remedy sought.
 The signed grievance shall be submitted to the Vice President for Instruction, within twelve (12) working days after the occurrence of the grievance or within twelve (12) working days from the time the grievant or the Federation should have reasonably become aware of the occurrence of the event giving rise to the grievance, whichever is later.
 The Vice President for Instruction, upon receipt of the written grievance, shall sign and date the grievance and shall give a copy of the grievance to both the grievant and the Federation.
-The Vice President for Instruction shall answer the grievance in writing, including the reasons upon which the decision was based, within ten (10) working days of receiving the grievance and shall concurrently send a copy of the grievance, his or her decision, and any and all supportive evidence to the grievant and the Federation.
+The Vice President for Instruction shall answer the grievance in writing, including the reasons upon which the decision was based, within ten (10) working days of receiving the grievance and shall concurrently send a copy of the grievance, their decision, and any and all supportive evidence to the grievant and the Federation.

 Step Two: